-For our Stack class, we use the operation to deallocate the run-time array.
+For our Stack class, we use the delete operation to deallocate the run-time array.

 '''

 // RTStack.h

-...

 / --- Class destructor ---

 Precondition: The lifetime of the Stack containing this

 function should end.

 Postcondition: The run-time array in the Stack containing

 this function has been deallocated.

 -----/

-'''
+/

+Stack();

 // Following class declaration

 // Definition of destructor

-template <class StackElement>
+// Definition of destructor

+'''